 Physician Leadership in Action:

-This half-day kickoff session will include an engaging introduction to physician leadership, a panel discussion by notable physician leaders and industry executives, and facilitated exercises exploring the nature of leadership and the roles of values, vision and relationships in leadership.
-Lead faculty includes Stephen Shortell, Ph.D., MPH, MBA, distinguished professor and dean emeritus at the UC Berkeley School of Public Health; and Read G. Pierce, M.D., co-leader of the Institute for Healthcare Quality, Safety, and Efficiency based at University of Colorado.
+This full-day kickoff session will include an engaging introduction to physician leadership and facilitated exercises exploring the nature of leadership and the roles of values, vision, and relationships in leadership.
+Lead faculty includes Read G. Pierce, M.D., Associate Director of Institute for Healthcare Quality, Safety, and Efficiency based at the University of Colorado and Director of Educational Programs at the Institute for Healthcare Quality, Safety, and Efficiency at University of Colorado.

-This session will focus on the connection between personality and leadership, and will demonstrate how understanding personality preferences of ourselves and others leads to more effective collaboration, teamwork and leadership.
+The afternoon portion of this session will focus on the connection between personality and leadership and will demonstrate how understanding personality preferences of ourselves and others leads to more effective collaboration, teamwork, and leadership.
 It will be conducted by Patrick Kerwin, one of a small number of master practitioners of Myers-Briggs Type Indicator and an expert in using MBTI to help physicians improve their skills.
 Prior to this session, participants will take a Myers-Briggs Type Indicator test online; results will be assessed in group and individual exercises.
 Mr. Kerwin is principal of Kerwin & Associates in San Diego, California, specializing in the development of individuals, leaders, teams, and organizations.
 Mr. Kerwin's MBTI session in physician leadership programs at UCSF have been highly rated.

 Jo-Ellen Pozner, Ph.D.